 Lombardy and Randstad Region (NL)

-1. Food & Feed from Agrofood Waste: Scotland (leading), South Netherlands, Flanders, Wales, Haute de France, Navarra, Asturias, Lombardy
+1. Food & Feed from Agrofood Waste: Scotland (leading), South Netherlands, Flanders, Wales, Haute de France, Navarra, Asturias, Lombardy, Emilia-Romagna

-2. Food and Feed Ingredients from Algae: Asturias (leading), Wallonie, Galicia, Scotland, Navarra, Lombardy
+2. Food and Feed Ingredients from Algae: Asturias (leading), Wallonia, Galicia, Scotland, Navarra, Lombardy, Emilia-Romagna

 Valentina Pinna, Lombardy Region, Italy, Presidency - Delegation to the EU – Responsible for Research and Innovation